FAQ

 What does the monthly service fee cover?

-The monthly service fee covers all utilities, cable TV, Wi-Fi, land line phone service, twice-monthly housekeeping, chef-prepared meals, flexible meal plan, maintenance services, full access to community amenities and programs, scheduled local transportation and monitored emergency response.
+In addition to a whole host of inclusions, the monthly service fee covers all utilities, cable TV, Wi-Fi, land line phone service, twice-monthly housekeeping, chef-prepared meals, flexible meal plan, maintenance services, full access to community amenities and programs, scheduled local transportation and monitored emergency response.
+A full list of monthly service fee inclusions is available upon request.
+If two people live in a residence, a second person monthly service fee of $1,500 applies.

 Is the monthly service fee fixed or subject to change?

-Based on costs for services, staffing and other operating expenses, the monthly service fee is subject to annual increase.
+Based on costs for services, staffing and other operating expenses such as utilities and insurance, the monthly service fee is subject to annual increase.

 What happens if short-term care needs should arise?

-Each member of the care continuum receives up to 60 complimentary days in our skilled nursing unit.
-These days can be used as needed for skilled nursing stays not covered by Medicare.
+Each member of the care continuum (those who have paid an entrance fee) receives up to 60 complimentary skilled nursing days.
+This benefit can be used as needed for skilled nursing stays not covered by Medicare.

 Can I decorate or make additional changes to my apartment?

 You are welcome to put your personal touches on your new home.
-Any changes or renovations must first be approved by management and are the financial responsibility of the resident.
-Custom renovations will remain the property of The Hearthstone.
+Any changes or renovations must first be approved by management, are considered leasehold improvements and are the financial responsibility of the resident.

 What is the process for moving to The Hearthstone?